-The Certification Consortium is currently developing the continuing education policies and procedures.
-Goals include recognizing high-quality professional development programs offered by a variety of organizations (certification partners, other associations, and professional development provided by institutions) to provide multiple access points for certificants.
-Continuing education credits will be available for programs delivered through in-person, live webinar, and pre-recorded online methods.
+The Certification Consortium recognizes a variety of high-quality professional development programs offered by a multiple organizations (certification partners, other associations, and professional development provided by institutions) to provide multiple access points for certificants.
+Continuing education credits are available for programs delivered through in-person, live webinar, and pre-recorded online methods.

 Certification maintenance includes engaging in approved continuing education activities.
 Approved activities meet expectations for program quality set by the Higher Education Consortium for Student Affairs Certification.
 Such activities include conferences, institutes, workshops, and educational webinars and other online learning programs.
 All certificants will be expected to recertify every five years.
 Recertification includes demonstration of continuing education activities.
 It does not include retaking certification assessments.

 Eligible individuals who successfully pass the assessment and agree to the code of ethics then earn a certification credential and may use the designated acronym.

 - CSAEd-CA™ (Certified Student Affairs Educator-Campus Activities)

 - CSAEd-HRL™ (Certified Student Affairs Educator-Campus Housing & Residential Life)

 - CSAEd-CR™ (Certified Student Affairs Educator-Campus Recreation)